Section 1 - Introduction

 Change of Responsible Officer

 (36) In the event that there is a change in the Responsible Officer the Chief Financial Officer must be notified to ensure the Register is updated.
-The Activity owner and Head of the Faculty or Division are responsible for notifying the Chief Financial Officer of such changes within 2 business days.
+The Activity owner and Head of the College or Division are responsible for notifying the Chief Financial Officer of such changes within 2 business days.

 Top of Page